 Cards playable during sieges must be played upon the opening of the siege window, before the resolution actually starts.
 The besieger must play his cards first, followed by the besieged.
 Some cards may even cancel the whole siege, in which case the game moves on the next unresolved siege (or next phase if this was the last or only battle).

-See the detailed explanations on Sieges in section XVIII below
+See the detailed explanations on Sieges in section "9.2 Sieges" in "Chapter 9 Battles".

 J / Replacements Delivery